We love the Glock 43. But, like any firearm, you also need a holster to carry it in.

 Copied!
 Visit Merchant

-The Rogue isn’t the smallest setup, but it is super comfy with a set of metal clips to keep the holster secure on your belt.
-A full-length sweat guard protects you and protects the gun.
-This also makes it easy to get a clean grip and solid draw.
+The Rogue isn’t the smallest setup, but it is super comfy with two clips to keep the holster secure on your belt (in the sidecar configuration).
+A full-length sweat guard protects you and your gun’s finish.

 The Rogue offers plenty of customization options with the ability to use different clips, loops, or whatever else you could want – including the ability to adjust cant and height as well.

-On top of that, the Rogue is one of the easiest-wearing holsters out there.
+If you want to carry a spare magazine, the Rogue is one of the easiest-wearing sidecar holsters out there

 -